About the shingles vaccine

-The cost of the vaccine is being funded by the Health department.
-Your GP may charge a consultation fee to administer the vaccine .
-Check with your GP surgery.
+The vaccine is funded by the Health department.
+Your GP may charge a consultation fee to give the vaccine.

 About shingles disease

-- is an infection of a nerve and the skin around it.
-The main symptom is followed by a rash that develops into blisters, similar appearance to chicken pox
+is an infection of a nerve and the skin around it.
+The main symptom is followed by a rash that develops into blisters, similar in appearance to chicken pox

-- usually lasts between two and four weeks.
+usually lasts between 2 and 4 weeks.
 The older you are, the worse it can be.
-It can lead to complications, such as severe nerve pain which can last for months or even years
+It can lead to complications, such as severe nerve pain, which can last for months or even years

-- is caused by the same virus that causes chickenpox (herpes varicella-zoster virus).
+is caused by the same virus that causes chickenpox (herpes varicella-zoster virus).
 After you get chickenpox, the virus lies dormant in your body.
-It can become re-activated and cause shingles
+As we age, it can become re-activated and cause shingles